bhadmus/cy-config/CONTRIBUTING.md

-# Contributing to cy-config
+# Contributing to cye2e

-Thank you for considering contributing to the **cy-config** project!
+Thank you for considering contributing to the **cye2e** project!
 This guide outlines how to get involved and contribute effectively.

 ## Table of Contents